harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 <center>. . .</center>

 There isn't really an "oh" sound in GA.
 When we look at words like "go", the vowels are pronounced like "oh-ooh".

-From my perspective, `/ɔ/` is pretty close
+The "aw" sound `/ɔ/` is pretty close because it's a rounded.
+Maybe because of this, `/o/` has been merged into `/ɔ/`.

 We'll see in the Diphthongs section that `/o/` (short "oh" sound) is used.